-- Sunrise Highway, Merrick Road, Long Beach Road - Long Island Railroad - Flood zone and canals - Rockville Centre Water District Tower (Chlorine Storage)
+- Sunrise Highway, Merrick Road, Long Beach Road. - Long Island Railroad. - Flood zone and canals. - Rockville Centre Water District Tower (Chlorine Storage)

-Responses to Violence

-(Incident reporting, Investigation, Follow-Up, Evaluation, and Disciplinary Measures)
+Responses to Violence (Incident reporting, Investigation, Follow-Up, Evaluation, and Disciplinary Measures)

-All incidents of violence, whether or not physical injury has occurred (verbal abuse, threats of violence, self-injurious ideation, etc.), should be reported immediately and documented on the Violent and Disruptive Incident Report (VADIR) Form.
-With the realization that employees and students may otherwise be reluctant to come forward, confidentiality will be maintained.
+All incidents of violence, whether or not physical injury has occurred (verbal abuse, threats of violence, etc.), should be reported immediately and documented on the Violent and Disruptive Incident Report (VADIR) Form.
+With the realization that employees and students may otherwise be reluctant to come forward, we will maintain confidentiality.
 Individuals will be assured that there will be no reprisal for reporting their concerns.
 Incidents will be reported as follows:

-The School Building Principal/Administrator or designee will be responsible for receiving and responding to all incident reports including anonymous reports.
+The School Building Principal/Administrator or Designee will be responsible for receiving and responding to all incident reports including anonymous reports.
 Information on the reporting process for students and staff will be provided as part of the violence prevention training program.
 Each incident will be reported to and evaluated by the District-Wide School Safety Team (Threat Assessment Team) for the purpose of compiling data and evaluating the Violence Prevention Program.

 Relationships have been established with the Police Department and other emergency response agencies at the building level.
+Representatives from these agencies participate on Building-Level School Safety Teams.